sandstone-mc/sandstone/README.md

 ```

 As you can see, Sandstone automatically created a new mcfunction for you.
 It contains all your nested commands (all the setblocks), and is called by the `execute` command.
 Therefore, you achieve the desired effect **without managing several files youself**.

+PS: If you need to run only one command, you can use `runOne` instead of `run`.

 ## Saving the datapack